Patagonia Houdini Review

 |Cuff Style||Half Elastic||Half Elastic||Half Elastic||Elastic||Elastic|

 Our Analysis and Test Results

-The Houdini's best attributes are its incredibly lightweight and super small packed size.
-It also features one of the best DWR coatings that we tested, giving the confidence to go super light knowing that this jacket will keep you dry in all but the worst of downpours.
-We liked this jacket better for climbing simply because of the fact that hanging on the back of the harness, it can take a beating against the rock, unlike some other models.
+The Houdini is best known as an incredibly lightweight and packable wind jacket.
+It also features one of the best DWR coatings that we tested, giving you the confidence to go with it as your only layer, knowing that this versatile jacket will keep you dry enough to keep going in all but the worst of downpours.
+We liked this jacket for climbing because of its durability — it can take a beating hanging off the back of your harness.

-In terms of the most important attributes of a wind jacket — wind resistance and breathability — the super thin Houdini has you covered.
-It features what we found to be a perfect balance between the two, meaning it is stout enough to hold up against a chilly wind, but is also breathable enough that it makes a fantastic running shell.
-And indeed, running seems to be the primary target audience for this jacket.
-Regardless of your activity, there is hardly a better option than the Houdini, and there certainly isn't one for less money.
+In terms of the most important attributes of a wind jacket — wind resistance and breathability — the Houdini sets a category standard.
+It is stout enough to hold up against a chilly wind on a ski tour but is also breathable enough that it makes a fantastic running shell.
+This jacket truly impresses with its ability to balance these two characteristics that might seem mutually exclusive.
+Regardless of your activity, there is hardly a better option than the Houdini.

 Breathability and Venting